jaymarnz/dialserver/README.md

     ```

 ## Pairing the Microsoft Surface Dial
 You only need to do this once to pair your RPi with the Surface Dial.
-After it has been paired it should stay paired across reboots of the RPi, etc.
+After it has been paired it will stay paired across reboots of the RPi, etc.

 Thanks to https://cuteprogramming.wordpress.com/2020/10/31/controlling-raspberry-pi-with-surface-dial/ for this and other useful Surface Dial info.

-1. For all of these commands we use `bluetoothctl`
+1. For all of these commands use `bluetoothctl`
     ```
     $ sudo bluetoothctl
     [bluetooth]#